Madour/Sherlock13-Online/README.md

 ### Possible improvements

 - Use a thread pool for players.
 Every time a new player connects, assign a worker to them.
 When the player closes the connection, the worker is released and put back into the pool.
-- Use a queue to store available lobbies, this way when a client connects the server can just get the front lobby in the queue and add the player.
-If the Lobby has 4 players, pop the first element of the queue.
-When a lobby finished its game, append the lobby to the queue.
+- Use a queue to store available lobbies :
+  - when a client connects, the server can just get the front lobby in the queue and add the player to it
+  - if the Lobby has 4 players, pop the first element of the queue
+  - when a lobby finished its game, append the lobby to the queue
 - Use a circular list to store players pointers in the lobby instead of an array.
 This way the turn field can be a pointer to player pointer.
 When it is next turn, the turn pointer would point to the next element of the list .